 Ireland’s Rural Development Programme (RDP) 2014-2020 is co-funded by the European Agricultural Fund for Rural Development (EARDF) and the national Exchequer.
 A central priority of the Irish RDP is restoring, preserving and enhancing ecosystems related to agriculture and forestry.
 Three quarters of the total funding is allocated to this priority, targeting over a million hectares of agricultural area.

 4. THE ENVIORNMENT:

 Under EU rules farmers must respect environmental laws and look after their land in a sustainable way if they want to qualify for direct income payments – an important aspect of the CAP.
 Financial aid from the CAP is targeted at rural development measures that promote environmentally sustainable farming practices, like agri-environment schemes.

-The agri-food sector is one of Ireland's most important industries, supporting up to 170,000 jobs.
-The agri-food and drink industry is worth 7.1% of Ireland’s economy, 11% of our exports and 8.6% of total employment.
+The agri-food sector is one of Ireland's most important industries, and accounts for 8.5% of employment, 12.7% of exports and 7.2% of Gross Value Added.

 In 2014, Irish agri-food and drink exports increased by an estimated 4% to approximately €10.5bn.
 This represented a new high for exports and marks cumulative growth of 45%, or €3.2 billion, since 2009.

 The share of exports to the UK was 40%.
 A further 31% went to other European markets while shipments of Irish food and drink products to international markets increased by 15% in 2014 to 29%.